 If a process is allowed to load an eBPF program, all programs still pass through the eBPF verifier.
 The eBPF verifier ensures the safety of the program itself.
 This means, for example:

-Upon successful completion of the verification, the eBPF program runs through a hardening process according to whether the program is loaded from a privileged or unprivileged process.
+Upon successful completion of verification, the eBPF program runs through a hardening process according to whether the program is loaded from a privileged or unprivileged process.
 This step includes:

 Let’s start with an analogy.
 Do you remember GeoCities?
 20 years ago, web pages used to be almost exclusively written in static markup language (HTML).
 A web page was basically a document with an application (browser) able to display it.
 Looking at web pages today, web pages have become full-blown applications and web-based technology has replaced a vast majority of applications written in languages requiring compilation.
 What enabled this evolution?